xsyetopz/vscode-versionlens/README.md

 - Ensure you have `"editor.codeLens": true` set in your settings.

+- Try resetting the cache by running the clear cache command (ctrl+p then type "Clear Cache") This setting can be changed using `versionlens.caching.duration`.

+  You can try setting this value to `0` when doing tests but recommended to keep around 3 minutes for normal usage.

 - Version lens writes a log to an output channel in vscode.

   If your experiencing issues please set your `versionlens.logging.level` to `debug` (vscode needs to be restarted)